kOstovic/CoffeeMachine/README.md

 API is running in localhost:3000
 (port will be customizable in future refactor)

-Postman collection can be used for testing.
+Postman collection can be used for testing or just go to swagger endpoint in CoffeeMachineRestApiV2.

 ## Running CoffeeMachineConsole